lysprestes/NLW-HEAT---Mission-Origin/README.md

 It can be visualized in [this link](https://www.figma.com/file/9Z2vxc8VTRuZpYjFalCMAl/Badge-Do-While2021-(Copy)?node-id=0%3A1).
 A  [Figma](https://figma.com) account is required to access.

-## :memo: Licence
+## :memo: License

-This projet is under MIT Licence.
+This projet is under MIT License.
 Check the document [LICENSE](.github/LICENSE.md) for more information.

 ---